 I’ve tried a ton of slime recipes, but this one is my favorite!
 It’s not slimy or sticky and can be stored and used over and over again.
 It only takes three simple ingredients and my kids love it!

-You can also change it up and instead of using snowflakes, use hearts, shamrocks — whatever you want depending on the holiday season.
-Your kids will love making this clear slime as much as you do.
+You can also change it up and instead of using snowflakes, use hearts, shamrocks — whatever you want depending on the current holiday season.
+In our house, it’ll always be snow slime for Christmas, though!

 CLEAR SLIME RECIPE